Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 How AGI Limits Affect Your Deductions

-The IRS limits the amount of charitable contributions you can deduct in a single tax year:
+After you consider the 0.50% disallowance, the IRS limits the dollar amount of charitable contributions you can deduct in a single year based on your AGI:

 Examples: How Strategic Giving Works in Practice